 “We wanted to get the full picture”, Heinan told ScienceNordic, “so we looked at all of the birds, mammals, and reptiles that eat fruit.
 We also included animals that have recently become extinct.”

-Their findings revealed that almost half of the islands suffered losses of fruit-eating species and, on average, around one-third of the original community on these islands also disappeared.
+Findings revealed that almost half of the islands suffered losses of fruit-eating species and, on average, around one-third of the original communities on these islands also disappeared.